SST74ind/python-dsa/README.md

 - Two Sum (Using both Brute Force and Hash Map)
 - Valid Parenthesis (Using a Dictionary approach)
 - Best Time to buy and sell stocks (Greedy approach)
+- Valid Palindrome (Using both 2 pointers and String cleaning approach)

 ## Languages Used
 - Python 3